Frequently Asked Questions

 In the lead-up to the AGM, the DFC will run an election process, open to all members.
 Any member can self-nominate to be considered for election.
 We have drafted guidelines to explain the process here.

-The DFC will elect its Board members every year.
+The DFC elects its Board members every year.
 However, because the DFC’s work will unfold over a series of three-year terms, Board members will ideally seek to serve for three years (i.e. they will stand and be elected three years in a row).
 That said, Board members may choose to stand down at any time.
 This would create a casual vacancy to be filled via a by-election subject to approval of the Board.

 The three-year term is designed to ensure continuity of management while tracking the progress of the DFC’s work.